-How Traeger Wood Pellets are made?
+How Are Traeger Wood Pellets Made?

 However, most of the equipment is the same.
 Check out the video below to watch how Traeger wood pellets are made.
-Please note it takes 40 seconds to get through the promotion before they start to show the actual pellet manufacturing process.
+Please note, it takes 40 seconds to get through the promotional content before they start to show the actual pellet manufacturing process.

 Raw Materials and Preparation

 One area where Traeger has a different (and generally) more difficult pellet manufacturing process is dealing with a wide range of raw materials.
 They produce BBQ wood pellets from Hickory, Mesquite, Apple, Cherry, Oak, Alder, Pecan, Maple and various other blends.